KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

 with

 to be totally explicit, we remark that the differentiation performed in the previous time-integral is done so while recalling all the relevant heat kernels are time-homogeneous, so differentiation in the backwards time-coordinate is differentiation in the forwards time-coordinate with an additional sign.
-Upon elementary rearrangement, this completes the proof. \end{proof} The utility of this particular perturbative representation for $\mathscr{U}_{S,T}^{N,0}$ obtained in Lemma \ref{lemma:ItoP1Cpt} is precisely the local nature of the perturbative time-integral supported near the boundary.
-In particular, the perturbative integral from within Lemma \ref{lemma:ItoP1Cpt} has spatial support contained microscopically towards the boundary, so we are not responsible for keeping any record of \emph{global} perturbative effects on macroscopic blocks, for example.

-Moreover, given the support of these perturbative effects is concentrated specifically near the boundary we can exploit the Neumann boundary behavior of $\mathscr{T}_{S,T}^{N,0}$ to establish "upgraded" regularity estimates for $\mathscr{T}_{S,T}^{N,0}$ within Lemma \ref{lemma:BRegT} whose proof relies on the higher-order extension of the gradient estimates from Proposition A.1 from \cite{DT}, all of which we establish in the appendix of this article.
+Upon elementary rearrangement, this completes the proof.} \end{proof} The utility of this particular perturbative representation for {$\mathbf{P}^{N,0}$} obtained in Lemma \ref{lemma:ItoP1Cpt} is precisely the local nature of the perturbative time-integral supported near the boundary.
+In particular, the perturbative integral in Lemma \ref{lemma:ItoP1Cpt} has spatial support contained microscopically towards the boundary, so we are not responsible for keeping any record of \emph{global} perturbative effects on macroscopic blocks, for example.
+Moreover, given the support of these perturbative effects is concentrated specifically near the boundary we can exploit the Neumann boundary behavior of {$\mathbf{T}^{N,0}$} to establish ``upgraded" regularity estimates for {$\mathbf{T}^{N,0}$} in Lemma \ref{lemma:BRegT} whose proof relies on the higher-order extension of the gradient estimates in Proposition A.1 from \cite{DT}, all of which we establish in the appendix.